-Currently, the department typically covers in absentia fees, including health insurance, for fourth year students while in the field.
-The availability of in absentia funding for post-fourth year students fees depends on a myriad of factors, and thus this support is not guaranteed.
-The Graduate Program Coordinator will contact all students at the beginning of the school year to discuss their needs for support and clarify options.
+Currently, the department typically covers in absentia fees, including health insurance, for students while in the field.
+The availability of these fees depends on a myriad of factors, and thus this support is not guaranteed.
+It is important for students to notify the Graduate Program Coordinator of their plans to be in the field, and their need for in absentia fee coverage, as early as possible (preferably in the preceding winter quarter).
+The Graduate Program Coordinator will do his/her best to budget for in absentia fees when notified by the preceding winter quarter.